The Logo Company - Portfolio

 Farm Logo Design Explained

 Farming and agriculture are often seen as faceless industries.
 Consumers encounter their products at the grocery store, but rarely encounter the farmers which tend to it before it hits supermarket shelves.
-A farm logo design is often regarded as the public face of a company, so designing an effective one is crucial for businesses working in the farming and agriculture sectors.
+A farm logo design is often regarded as the public face of a company, so designing an effective one is crucial for businesses working on the land.

 What Should a Farming and Agriculture Logo Portray?

-The agriculture farming industry is all about sustaining life and providing sustenance, so logos for this sector should reflect these values.
-Food businesses must always present themselves as trustworthy producers, but this is especially important for those in the farm and agriculture industries.
+The farming industry is all about sustaining life and providing sustenance, so logos for this sector should reflect these values.
+Food businesses must always present themselves as trustworthy producers, but this is especially important for those in this sector.

 Consumers rarely learn about farmers or their farming practices, so they will look to logos to form their first impression of a company’s credibility.
-Farm and agriculture logos should present a company as:
+Logos should present a company as:

-An effective logo will paint a farming and agriculture business as one which creates products which America’s families can trust.
+An effective logo will paint a business as one which creates products which America’s families can trust.

 Designed for a Target Market